-The Company's Articles of Incorporation, as amended to date, provide that the Board of Directors shall be divided into three classes of as nearly equal size as possible.
 The Company's Bylaws, as amended to date, provide that the Board of Directors shall consist of not less than five nor more than nine directors as established by the Board of Directors.
-The size of the Board of Directors currently consists of five directors.
+The size of the Board of Directors currently consists of eight directors.
+Directors must be elected by a plurality of votes cast (in person or by proxy) by the holders of Common Stock entitled to vote at the Annual Meeting if a quorum is present.